fantasyui-com/loneliness/README.md

 ---

-And the last thing you say
+The last thing you say

-before loneliness takes you away is
+before loneliness takes you away

-"I am guilty" or "I am in pain"
+"I'm guilty" or "I am in pain"